Will Yahoo breach finally get us past the password?

 READ MORE :

 Yahoo said in its statement that most of its hashes were “salted,” meaning they’d been re-encrypted with the addition of a special term, making them harder to brute force.
-But even salted hashes can often be cracked given enough time and computing power — especially because users generally ignore advice not to use dictionary words or proper names in their passwords My Latest News.
+But even salted hashes can often be cracked given enough time and computing power — especially because users generally ignore advice not to use dictionary words or proper names in their passwords.
+My Latest News.
 “The bottom line is, passwords can’t be secure,” McDowell told FedScoop.
-“It’s long past time that we replaced them with something that’s not vulnerable to phishing, social engineering, or replay attacks.”
+“It’s long past that we replaced them with something that’s not vulnerable to phishing, social engineering, or replay attacks.”

 Dennis Bailey